express-in-code-game/excode-design/README.md

         - otherwise networking will never end
         - once it happens graphics wise and game wise, proceed to networking

-### walkthrough 2

-- simpler
-    - choose a gui environment
-        - cljfx seems the right tool for the weekend challenge (because clojure only, should be faster and simpler )
-        - plus, would be fun to explore javafx tech branch, see how ot compares to browser/electron
-    - create scenario generation and graphics (schema)
-    - make it runnbale/playable on one computer
-    - then, look into networking
-- one jvm instance
-    - server will be a separate app
-    - but for weekend build, consider running it within gui app's jvm
-    - so players can 'host' right from the client
-- settings
-    - add ability to edit edn with settings from within the client (colors are strings "#fff" for example)
-    - even give users ability to customize certain functions (like you would in editor) using clj code (so clj editor if exists)
-    - key is being able to configure scnenario, preferably without ui (instead, edn with comments for each setting/key)
-- ui extensions
-    - base (layout and base gui components)
-    - connect (specify address(s) to connect to server)
-    - server (configure .edn map that will be passed to server app, start embedded server)
-    - games (list of games, create/join a game, game opens in a new tab)
-    - game (pick a scenario, configure game, start the game; pick a tournament format)
-- how extensions will handle their ui with cljfx
-    - with DOM and react, base ui can render a slot div element with id, and extension can use such element as target to render it's subui
-    - it is yet unclear how to do it with javafx/cljfx (maybe fx/ext-let-refs)
-    - since cljfx provides docs and examples of using standard single tree for the app that uses global state, let's embrace
-    - so: extensions will enter and change the state, registering fns/refs to their ui components
-    - main ui will use this refs to render subui in app tree (or null if none were registered yet)
-    - so content (of a tab or pane or panel) is a value in the state, that is passed as prop to app's ui
-- scenario and the system (game)
-    - join/leave, connect/disconn to the game are part of the game (system)
-    - scenario does its own ui, config, veto, start/stop, load code on interval (using system's api)

-### scenario

-- start with a more simple/basic scenario
-- simulteneous turns (say, 1min), for ease of learning players must press 'ready' before runs
-- simple, elegant graphical part (basic geomentric shapes/symbols, words and other values)
-- to start, make a  scenario that does not require the player to know the language, rather general logic
-    - map is a grid devided into squares (tiles)
-    - both players get a droid/rover (a circle/square/some-other-symbol on the grid/map)
-    - droid has APIs (listed in resource space): scan move attack1 attack2 attackN research pick examine repair cloak ...
-    - each API costs energy
-    - each turn player's droid start with 100%, they spend it on move and other stuff, but can find recharges on map (maybe not)
-    - each API fn has associated animation with it
-    - the player whos droid first gets to the flag (for example, in the middle of the map), wins
-    - there are obstacles: traps stones sands fields and other stuff
-    - players write fn (or fns) to define droids behavior that is used, say, for three turns: 1min think -> 3turns run -> 1min change logic -> 3 turns run ...

 ## links